section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 ### Clone the Starter Code

-In the interest of time and the intention to put more focus on the Video conference, clone the starter code [from this repository](https://github.com/zolomohan/react-native-agora-app-starter) on GitHub.
+To focus more on the Video conference, I've prepared a starter code.
+You can clone it [from this repository](https://github.com/zolomohan/react-native-agora-app-starter) on GitHub.
 Follow the Repository's README for instructions.

 In the starter code, the Navigation is set up with the Home screen and a dummy Conference Screen.
 You can find the documentation for React Native Navigation [here](https://reactnavigation.org/docs/getting-started).